-On 5th February 1941, No.1 Squadron RAF, were escorting Blenheim bombers to St. Omer as part of “Circus 3”.
+On 5th February 1941, No.1 Squadron RAF, were escorting Blenheim bombers to St. Omer as part of “Circus No.2.”
 The Squadron’s formation broke up in cloud and Flying Officer Raymond Grant Lewis was singled out by a Messerschmitt Me109.
 His Hawker Hurricane (P3920) was hit and the engine caught fire.
 Lewis radioed his position and baled out of his burning aircraft, but sadly, he lost his life in the icy waters of the English Channel.

 FLYING OFFICER RAYMOND GRANT LEWIS was born in Qu’Appelle, Saskatchewan, Canada, and lived in Vancouver.
 He enlisted in the RAF in January 1939 and joined No.1 Hurricane Squadron at Vassincourt, France in November.
-On 12th May 1940, Lewis shot down two Me109’s over the Maastricht Bridges, but was shot down in flames himself.
+On 12th May 1940, Lewis shot down a Me109’s over the Maastricht Bridges, but was shot down in flames himself.
 He managed to bale out of his Hurricane (L1688) but was “captured” by French or Belgian civilians who mistook him for a German.
 Despite this, he was back in action with his squadron two days later, and brought down a Me110.